-Section 3122(b)(4) of Title III, Part A, requires that the State provide technical assistance to subgrantees during the development of their Continuous Improvement Plan (CIP) and throughout its implementation, and develop, in consultation with the LEA, professional development strategies and activities, based on scientifically based research, that will be used to meet identified objectives.
-For LEAs that did not meet the State's achievement objectives for two consecutive years, the State provides technical assistance, develops professional development strategies/activities, and assists the LEA in implementation of the adopted strategies/methodologies.
-For LEAs with three consecutive years, the state monitors implementation of the CIP and continues providing ongoing support with professional development strategies/activities.

-For LEAs with four consecutive years, the State requires the LEA to modify curriculum, program, or method of instruction and may determine whether to continue to provide Title III funding and/or require that the LEA replace relevant personnel.
+Under section 3122(b)(4) of Title III, Part A, requires that State provide technical assistance to subgrantees during the development of their CIP and throughout its implementation, and develop, in consultation with the LEA, professional development strategies and activities, based on scientifically based research, that will be used to meet such objectives.
+For LEAs who did not meet the state's achievement objectives for two consecutive years, the state must provide technical assistance, develop professional development strategies/activities, and incorporate strategies/methodologies.
+For LEAs with three consecutive years, the state will monitor implementation of the CIP and continue professional development strategies/activities and continue to incorporate strategies/methodologies.
+For LEAs with four consecutive years the state must require the LEA to modify curriculum, program, or method of instruction or determine whether to continue Title III funding and require that the LEA replace relevant personnel.

-In addition to the staged approach described above, the State provides supplemental Title III funding annually to ESCs throughout the state for providing direct technical assistance and professional development for LEAs not meeting the state's achievement objectives.
+Additionally, the State provides supplemental Title III funding annually to ESCs throughout the state for the purpose of providing direct technical assistance and professional development for LEAs not meeting the state's achievement objectives.